LiangQuan95/LiangQuan95/README.md

 ## Attribution

 These learning notes are based on the tutorials from the "Bro Code" YouTube channel.
-The channel provides valuable resources, and I highly recommend checking [Bro Code](https://www.youtube.com/channel/UC4SVo0Ue36XCfOyb5Lh1viQ){:target="_blank" rel="noopener"} out.
+The channel provides valuable resources, and I highly recommend checking [Bro Code](https://www.youtube.com/channel/UC4SVo0Ue36XCfOyb5Lh1viQ) out.

 <!---